Green-Software-Foundation/if/docs/How to write impls.md

 ```

-You can combine complex model pipelines and complex application architectures to calculate the energy and carbon impacts of complicated systems!
+You can combine complex model pipelines and complex application architectures to calculate the energy and carbon outputs of complicated systems!

 ## Choosing which models to run